SA launches Open Source Centre

 "The department of Land Affairs uses Linux and is about to implement Oracle on Linux", Moseki says, adding: "We believe open source software is as good if not better than commercially available software.
 In many cases, it's more stable and more reliable."

-Open Source Centre initiatives include the following:
+Open Source Centre initiatives

 - Digital Doorway project - An initiative which explores the viability of "minimally invasive education" as an alternative means of promoting wide-scale computer literacy.